babylonhealth/ios-playbook/Interview/ConductingATechnicalInterview.md

 When a candidate arrives at Babylon for an interview, he or she has already made a substantial effort.
 They will probably have had to take time off work; may have had to travel a long way to get here; and have prepared and sent us a sample of their work.
 The candidate will always have invested a lot more time into the interview process than you will have.
 Failing to properly prepare for the interview is very disrespectful.

+In the iOS team an interview will typically consist of four parts: discussion about the sample work; technical questions; working together with product and design and cultural fit.
+I like to prepare differently depending on which part of the interview that I doing.
+I try to focus on the part that I am doing without any bias from how I expect the candidate to do in the other parts.

 For an interview around skills and knowledge about technologies, I want to know about the candidate's education and previous work experience.
 I try to look for any technologies that the candidate knows about that I am unfamiliar with.
 If there are any, I like to have a quick look at a product spec or something similar.

 Reviewing the candidate's sample work I prefer to not read their CV.
 Instead I want to focus on what I think can be improved in their sample project.
 Again I am especially interested in discussing any libraries or design patterns that I have not worked with.